UNM-CARC/QuickBytes/Using GPUs on Xena with MATLAB.md

 #### Using Arrays on GPU

-In order to utilize the gpu, data must be loaded into a `gpuArray` object.
+In order to utilize the GPU, data must be loaded into a `gpuArray` object.
 For a full description of the `gpuArray` object, please visit the official MathWorks Documentation at [https://www.mathworks.com/help/parallel-computing/gpuarray.html](https://www.mathworks.com/help/parallel-computing/gpuarray.html)

 ##### Initialize Array